omertuc/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Risks and Mitigations

-This should make no noticable difference on "regular" single control-plane node clusters which do not have any day-1 or day-2 worker nodes.
+This should make no noticable difference on single control-plane node clusters which do not have any day-1 or day-2 worker nodes.
 The only difference for those clusters would be the `IngressController` targeting the "master" pool rather than the "worker" pool, but since the single control-plane node is already both in the "master" and "worker" pools, that should make no practical difference.